Image

 Phase 2/3

-• The study lasts about four years, with regular visits for tests and assessments.
+• The study requires frequent visits for tests and assessments over four years.

 Study details